apollographql/specs-core/core.spec.md

 :::[example](basic.graphql) -- A basic core schema

 **Core schemas** provide a concise mechanism for schema documents to specify the metadata they provide.
 Metadata is grouped into **features**, which typically define directives and associated types (e.g. scalars and inputs which serve as directive inputs).
 Additionally, core schemas provide:
   - [**Flexible namespacing rules.**](#sec-Prefixing) It is always possible to represent any GraphQL schema within a core schema document.
-Additionally, documents can [choose the names](#@core/as-String) they use for the features they reference, guaranteeing that namespace collisions can always be resolved.
+Additionally, documents can [choose the names](#@core/as) they use for the features they reference, guaranteeing that namespace collisions can always be resolved.
   - [**Versioning.**](#sec-Versioning) Feature specifications follow [semver-like semantic versioning principles](#sec-Versioning), which helps schema processors determine if they are able to correctly interpret a document's metadata.
   - [**Standard rules for extensibility**](#sec-Extensibility) of directives and their associated input types.
 These rules allow specs to annotate each others' metadata, effectively providing "directives on directives," which are otherwise impossible within GraphQL schemas

 **Core schemas are not a new language.** All core schema documents are valid GraphQL schema documents.
 However, this specification introduces new requirements, so not all valid GraphQL schemas are valid core schemas.

-The broad intention behind core schemas is to provide a *single document* which provides all the necessary configuration of a *data core*—some program which serves the schema to GraphQL clients, primarily by following directives in order to determine how to resolve queries made against that schema.
+The broad intention behind core schemas is to provide a *single document* which provides all the necessary configuration for programs that process and serve serves the schema to GraphQL clients, primarily by following directives in order to determine how to resolve queries made against that schema.

 # Parts of a Core Schema